 The department of General Practice was established at Queens University in 1971, the fifth to be created in the United Kingdom.
 The department occupies the fourth floor of the purpose built Dunluce Health Centre and plays a major role in medical education in the first, second, fourth and final undergraduate years.
 The department has an extensive research programme and provides a range of postgraduate courses for general practitioners.

-Primary Care Clinical Sciences at Birmingham is one of the largest centres for academic primary care in Europe - focusing on applied and translational research under five main clinical programmes
+Institute of Applied Health Research at Birmingham is one of the largest centres for academic primary care in Europe - focusing on applied and translational research under five main clinical programmes

 At BSMS our Primary Care and Health Services Research activity brings together a wide range of disciplines to address clinical and healthcare challenges.
 These disciplines include general practice, public health, epidemiology, statistics, psychology and sociology.